Best academy trusts would not go north, says Northern Powerhouse chief

 “It really refutes so much accepted wisdom about the educational journey.
 In early years it’s actually as good as or slightly above the average across the country and in the North.
 By the time we get to the end of secondary school, it is dramatically the worst.”

-He said he suspected that in areas such as Northumberland it would be impossible to introduce a system like Teach First because people lived in quite “remote, removed places” and did not have the transport links to get around.
+He said he suspected that in areas such as Northumberland, people lived in quite “remote, removed places” and did not have the transport links to get around.

 He added that it was not “worthy” of a phrase like levelling up to apply such a “centralised approach” to these kinds of issues.